kelvinkirima014/refwave/README.md

 ## Running the Application

-To run the applicateion, clone the repo:
+To run the application, clone the repo:
 ```bash
 git clone https://github.com/kelvinkirima014/refwave.git
 ```